-Actually, Valencia should already had been playing in a brand new stadium for years, but that ended up being the biggest fiasco ever.
-We don't mind: Mestalla is one of thé classic football temples of Europe and Valencia is a lovely city to spend a couple of days.
+Valencia should have been playing in a brand-new stadium for years, but that ended up being the biggest fiasco ever.
+We don't mind: Mestalla is a classic football temple in Europe.
+On top of that, Valencia is a lovely city to spend a couple of days in.

 Mestalla

-You can't imagine these days that during the construction of Mestalla back in 1923, it was situated a little bit outside of the city of Valencia.
-But the city grew, and nowadays the biggest stadium is quite central in the city, surrounded by high tower blocks.
-Unlike other giant Spanish stadiums Mestalla isn't built in a ditch, which causes that the stadium with 55.000 seats towers high above the streets.
-On the inside, you'll start to understand which this is such a beloved stadium.
-The steep, uncovered stands, the old main stands, the lights above the highest row and the giant scoreboard: Mestalla is a gem like no other.
+It's hard to imagine that when Mestalla was built in 1923, it was situated outside of the city.
+The city has grown and nowadays the stadium, which is surrounded by high tower blocks, is quite centrally located.
+Unlike other giant Spanish stadiums, Mestalla isn't built in a ditch, hence why the stadium with 55,000 seats rises high above the streets.
+On the inside, you'll start to understand why this is such a beloved stadium.
+The steep, uncovered stands, the old main stand, the lights above the highest row and the giant scoreboard: Mestalla is a gem like no other.

 Nou Mestalla

 The mother of all stadium failures.
-Valencia have played already for 15 years at Nou Mestalla, but things turned out completely different.
-The structure of Nou Mestalla was nearly finished, but then was paused because of the economical crisis of 2008.
-Meanwhile, we're already 14 years further, not a single thing has changed and club and the city argue about who has to open their wallet.
-The 'stadium' at the Carrer de la Safor is waiting for a solution, but there's still a long way to go until Valencia will play its first home game here.
-If it happens ever at all.
+Valencia should have already been playing at the Nou Mestalla for fifteen years, but things turned out completely different.
+The structure of Nou Mestall was nearly finished, but then the country was hit by the economic crisis of 2008.
+Meanwhile, we're 14 years into the future and not a single thing has changed since.
+The club and the city have been arguing about who has to pay for it.
+The 'stadium' on Carrer de la Safor is waiting for a solution, but there's still a long way to go until Valencia will play its first home game here.
+But it's also a question of whether or not that will ever happen.

 Plaza d'Ayuntamiento

-According to the Valencians it's the most beautiful square of Europe: we don't want to go that far, but it surely is a beauty.
-On this Plaza d'Ayuntamiento, the heart of Valencia, celebrate Los Che their titles.
+According to the Valencians it's the most beautiful square in Europe: We don't want to go that far, but it surely is a beauty.
+On this Plaza d'Ayuntamiento, the heart of Valencia, Los Che celebrate their titles.
 When the players appear on the balcony of the majestic town hall, the square is completely packed.

-Just around the corner at the Avenida de María Cristina, you'll find the 'Bear Club', a pub where the interior of the old Bar Torino is recreated.
-Notice the club crests on the outside of the pub.
+Just around the corner on Avenida de María Cristina, you'll find the 'Bear Club', a pub where the interior of the old Bar Torino has been recreated.
+Notice the club's crest on the outside of the pub.

 Plaza del Valencia CF

-Prior to home games of Valencia, you have to be at the Plaza del Valencia CF, diagonally opposite the main entrance of Mestalla.
-Here do the fans gather before the match, especially for big games.
-Then there's thousands of people here to welcome the coach with the players, and encourage them for the upcoming match.
-Next to the monument for the fans of Valencia, there are three lovely football bars: Naast het monument voor de supporters van Valencia zitten er drie heerlijke voetbalkroegen: La Deportiva, the Ciudad Real and the most beautiful of all, the bar of Manolo el del Bombo.
+You have to go to Plaza del Valencia CF, diagonally opposite the main entrance of Mestalla, before the club's home matches.
+This is where fans gather before a match.
+If they play a big match, there are thousands of people on the square welcoming the coach with the players to encourage them.
+Next to the monument for the fans of Valencia, there are three lovely pubs: La Deportiva, Ciudad Real and the most beautiful of all, Bar Manolo el del Bombo.

 Manolo el del Bombo

-The bar of Manolo el del Bombo is actually more a football museum than a bar, with wonderful photo's of the history of Valencia and Spanish football in general.
-But also Manolo - the famous drummer at Spain's international matches - had to suffer during the corona crisis, and had to sell his bar.
-The good news is that, despite the bar is a little bit more trendy now, the new owners didn't change too much at the interior of Manolo, and at match days Manolo is sometimes still present as well.
+The bar of Manolo el del Bombo is actually more of a football museum rather than a bar, with wonderful photos of the history of Valencia and Spanish football in general.
+Unfortunately, Manolo - the famous drummer at Spain's international matches - suffered during the Covid crisis, and had to sell his bar.
+The good news is that, despite the bar being a little bit more trendy now, the new owners didn't change much about the interior of Manolo, and on match days Manolo is sometimes still present as well.

 La Pepica

 In the fifties of last century, Faas Wilkes was the first international star who came to play for Valencia, and with great success.
 His secret?
-Twice a week the best paella in town, at Restaurante La Pepica, along the boulavard.
+To eat the best paella in town twice a week at Restaurante La Pepica, along the boulevard.
 The memories of Wilkes are kept alive by photos on the wall and by the owner, who proudly tells the story to every Dutchman who enters the place.

 Tickets